-(Note: Hall Street and Homer Street have had recent recently streetscape improvements)
+(Note: Hall Street has had recent streetscape improvements)

 5-Year Action Plan

 This five-year plan outlines the roadmap for repositioning Moonee Ponds as a lifestyle precinct and destination.
 This section details key actions, activities, and responsibilities for implementing the strategic Big Moves in the Moonee Ponds Activity Centre's 5-Year Plan.